Skip to main content

 In addition to the guidelines specified by Harvard Griffin GSAS, the physics department identifies satisfactory progress for graduate students by several key criteria.

 Upon successful completion of the qualifying oral examination, the student must arrange for the appointment of a faculty committee that will monitor the progress of the student thereafter.
-The student must be accepted by an appropriate thesis advisor within eighteen months after passing the qualifying oral examination.
+The student must be accepted by an appropriate thesis advisor within 18 months after passing the qualifying oral examination.

 During each subsequent year, the student must submit a progress report in the form specified by the Committee on Higher Degrees.
 The progress report must be approved by the student’s faculty committee and the Committee on Higher Degrees, who will evaluate the student’s progress toward the completion of the degree.
 The Committee on Higher Degrees will examine with special care students beyond their fifth year.